Select Page

 Simply put, if your business uses internet access, you will need an acceptable use policy to increase your company’s network protection.

 Employees’ internet activity, such as visiting illegal sites, can introduce malware and expose the company’s network.
 Moreover, accidental copying of data into a storage cloud can lead to leaked private organization data.
 As a result, these infringements can make the company prone to lawsuits.
-Businesses affected by this negligence can pursue legal action for the violation of acceptable use policy regulations.
-The threat of legal action on its own could also further discourage employees from violating acceptable use policy regulations.
+Businesses affected by this negligence can pursue legal action for violating acceptable use policy regulations.
+The threat of legal action alone could also further discourage employees from violating acceptable use policy regulations.

 Other user actions that could violate specified guidelines include acts such as illicit video streaming from a legal site.
 Although seemingly harmless because it is a legitimate site, it nevertheless violates the code of conduct.
 If this were allowed to go unpunished, it would set a bad precedent, causing others to believe that they can recklessly use the company’s networks for anything without punishment.